manbehindthemadness/antidupe/README.md

 ### Customizing Thresholds

 You can customize the similarity thresholds for each technique during runtime or initialization:
+- *Note that negative values will disable the measurement layer.*
 ```python
 # Initialize Antidupe with custom thresholds
 custom_thresholds = {